Flow-MER/.github/profile/README.md

 https://flow-mer.org.au/

-Lets share some of our analysis code and help each other.
+This is a palce for Flow_MER team members to share some of our analysis code and help each other.
 Python, R, PowerBI, SQL.. whatever the flavour.

 You don't need to be an expert programmer to contribute.
 GitHub can be confusing but others can help with advice or put your code up for you.

 <!--